Living History Event, Historic Hillsborough, NH

 Children and adults alike will have access to many hands-on activities.
-Come and watch the making of maple syrup, apple cider, cooking on an old wood-fired cook stove, try your hand at the butter and ice cream churns, candle dipping, soap-making, old-fashioned laundry and ironing, pan for real gold, throw a pot on a wheel, assist a blacksmith, spend some time watching young ladies spin their wool, meet birds of prey up close, sit for tea, learn the Minuet!
+Come and watch the making of maple syrup, apple cider, cooking on an old wood-fired cook stove, try your hand at the butter and ice cream churns, soap-making, old-fashioned laundry and ironing, pan for real gold, throw a pot on a wheel, assist a blacksmith, spend some time watching young ladies spin their wool, meet birds of prey up close, sit for tea, learn the Minuet!

 And this year, our 7th, we are thrilled to have Thomas Jefferson authentically portrayed by Steve Edenbo, Louisa May Alcott portrayed by an artful Marianne Donnelly and Daniel Webster via Jim Cooke.
 Once again, among us will be Laura Ingalls Wilder portrayed by the talented Melanie Stringer.
 And two return favorites: Mr. Bayly—our 18th Century Magician, and Tom Hanford and his Chimney-side Tales and a special parade led by the Traveling Troubadour!!

 Sit in on a class with Miss Brown in the one-room 1840 schoolhouse.
 Learn the art of traditional social deportment while taking afternoon tea and gingerbread with Miss Regina, learn the minuet or how to stitch a simple sampler.
 Or the handcrafts of quill & ink or cornhusk dolls.
 Take in the history of lighting and the telephone.
 Visit the local historic Center Church.
 See what you can do with some beautiful old woodworking tools.
 Enjoy period music, games, magician, stories, costumes, handiwork and food.